Make the most of your scholarship application

 1. Gather required information

-Handy hint: We use the information and documentation you provide in your application to assess you for all available scholarships.
+Remember, we use the information and documentation you provide in your application to assess you for all available scholarships.
 The more information you provide means you may be eligible for more scholarships.

-Read through the 'how to apply' section of each scholarship listings to determine:
+Browse our scholarships and read through the 'how to apply' section of each scholarship listings to determine:

 - if you are eligible to apply